 People who know me or have been to my classes will know that I have an older rescue Weimaraner named Bella.
-Bella suddenly became blind around 2 years ago, and we had to visit a specialist ophthalmic vets we have weekly visits and they still have no idea what caused the sudden inflammation and pressure build up in her eye’s.
+Bella suddenly became blind when she was 9 years old, and we had to visit a specialist ophthalmic vets we have weekly visits and they still have no idea what caused the sudden inflammation and pressure build up in her eye’s.
 They removed her right eye as there was no chance of saving it and it was clearly causing her some discomfort.
 Her remaining eye although inflamed inside the eyeball was saved with a course of steroids over the course of many months and she is now on an immune suppressant medication as it seems her immune system is what is causing the inflammation, this inflammation has caused damage to her eye and the sight in her remaining left eye which also has a cataract, this makes her mostly blind.

 So what problems did we have with Bella suddenly becoming blind and how did we overcome them?

 Initially in the house we covered the corners of tables so if she bumped into them she wouldn’t hurt herself.
 Over time we removed the cushioning and we just don’t move things around much, Bella has mind mapped the house and garden and knows where everything is and bar a few little bumps every now and then, when she is at home you would never know that she can barely see.